When should my baby start music class?

 Tam Tam fully supports breastfeeding mothers, so feel free to nurse (or bottle-feed) your child in class, but please do not bring any other food or drink into classrooms.
 Most classroom spaces have strict no-food/drink rules, and some children have severe food allergies that can be triggered simply by the presence of certain foods in the room; plus, beverage containers (parents’ coffee cup, bottled water, sippy cup, etc.) are simply not safe from being either knocked over or experimented with by curious hands and mouths!
 Better to save them for after class or step outside the classroom for a quick drink or snack if your child needs it during class.
 We also encourage you to remove your child’s pacifier so they are free to experiment with sounds during class.

 Day off school/preschool for your older child?
 We can happily accommodate a visiting sibling on occasion!
-Older siblings of registered students may visit two times per term.
+Older siblings of registered students may visit free of charge up to two times per term.
 Please notify us that you will be bringing your older child.
 If you are bringing a guest (friend or family) who wants to attend with their appropriately aged child(ren), use our trial class scheduler to secure space.

 A different song collection is used each semester –there are twelve different song collections- so when you re-enroll, you can look forward to expanding your repertoire with a variety of new songs and chants.
 The curriculum is designed so that families can continue classes for three years before revisiting a song collection.
 In three years, you and your child will learn over 375 songs!
 If you do continue in the program beyond three years (and we hope you will), your child will experience his or her first song collections in a new, deeper way.
 It’s a beautiful experience to share with your child!
 Read more about the Music Together Curriculum.